hannafolsz/hannafolsz.github.io/_pages/research.md

 ## Working Papers
 ------

-1. Local Government as Shelter for Opposition in Democratic Backsliding.
+1. Local Government as Shelter for Opposition in Democratic Backsliding in Hungary and Poland.
 With [Anna Grzymala-Busse (Stanford University)](https://amgbusse.stanford.edu)

 2. Legacies of Anti-Authoritarian Resistance and Contemporary Democratic Resilience in Poland.
 With [Monika Nalepa (University of Chicago)](https://www.monikanalepa.com)

-3. How Should Mainstream Parties Campaign Against Undemocratic Populists?

-4. Media Capture and Opposition Party Response in Democratic Backsliding.
+3. Media Capture and Opposition-Related Coverage in Hungary.

 5. Losing my Religion?
-How Partisan Polarization Drives or Tampers Secularization.
+How Partisan Polarization Drives or Tempers Secularization.
 With Sebastian Lucek (Stanford University)

 ## Works in Progress